JhaPrajjwal/MasterMind/README.md

 MasterMind is a game in which the player has to guess a sequence of colors in a given number of moves.<br />
 The game is hosted using heroku [here](https://master-mind-17.herokuapp.com/).

+To make the game more challenging, you can change the number of rows or number of balls in a row, by updating the same in src/consts.ts file.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).